TomaszWoloszyn983/shopping-list-application/README.md

 - Delete account function.
 - Function that allows to calculate the value of all items on the shopping list based on it prices.
 - Adding profile photos to the side navigation bar.
-- Style the side navbar, add
+- Style the side navbar, add users profile photo function.

 ## **5. Technologies used:**